Gridz

 Gridz is a video game developed and published by Green Dragon for the Macintosh.

 Gameplay

-Gridz is a combination of puzzle and action game set in an artificial cyber environment.
+Gridz is a game that is part puzzle and part action game set in an artificial cyber environment.

 Reception

 Next Generation reviewed the Macintosh version of the game, rating it three stars out of five, and stated that "Gridz is a fun, simple game, but after the sixth or seventh level, it gets a bit redundant.
 What elevates this game above mediocrity is an unusual clarity of purpose in graphics, control, and design."

 The editors of Macworld named Gridz the best arcade game of 1997.
 Steven Levy and Cameron Crotty of the magazine called the game "addictive" and "maddeningly compelling".